09:00 Registration (with Coffee & Tea)

 Anaïs Notario Reinoso (Amsterdam) Long-term effects of adolescent cannabinoid receptor activation on adult prefrontal cortex function and behaviour (15')

-Sofie van Koppen (Rotterdam) Age dependent effects of alcohol on reward sensitivity and (loss of) control over behaviour in rats (15')
+Sofie van Koppen (Rotterdam) Effects of age of onset of voluntary alcohol consumption on reward sensitivity, impulsivity, and cognitive flexibility in rats (15')

 Karis Colyer-Patel (Rotterdam) Age-related effects on the association between alcohol use severity and resting-state fMRI: a rat study comparing adolescent-onset and adult-onset drinking (15')